 10. Litmos

-Litmos delivers a user-friendly and easily deployable LMS, celebrated for its strong security protocols and seamless integration capabilities with existing business systems.
+Litmos delivers a user-friendly and easily deployable LMS, celebrated for its strong security protocols and seamless integration with other business systems.
 It offers a quick path to compliance readiness through its prebuilt content library and effective reporting.

 Pros | Cons |